trotacodigos/H-FALCON/README.md

 ## Abstract

 As sentence-level performance in modern Machine Translation (MT) has plateaued, reliable document-level evaluation is increasingly needed.
-While the recent FALCON framework with pragmatic features offers a promising direction, its reliability and reproducibility are unclear.
+While the recent FALCON ([Kim, 2025](https://aclanthology.org/2025.acl-industry.12/)) framework with pragmatic features offers a promising direction, its reliability and reproducibility are unclear.
 We address this gap through human evaluation, analyzing sources of low inter-annotator agreement and identifying key factors.
 Based on these findings,we introduce H-FALCON,a Human-centered refinement of FALCON.
 Our experiments show that,even with limited annotator consensus, H-FALCON achieves correlations comparable to or better than standard sentence-level protocols.

 Furthermore,we find that contextual information is inherent in all sentences, challenging the view that only some require it.
 This suggests that prior estimates such as“n% of sentences require context” may stem from methodological artifacts.
 At the same time,we show that while context is pervasive,not all of it directly influences human judgment.